 I also started learning Breton in November 2012, having previously only dabbled with it briefly.
 This was partly because I hosted some Breton-speaking couchsurfers at that time, and because I was curious to know how Breton is similar and differs from Welsh.

-In February 2013 I set up a polyglot conversation group in Bangor, which gives people opportunities to speak and hear various languages, and to pick up odd bits and pieces of others.
+In February 2013 I set up Bangor Language Café, which gives people opportunities to speak and hear various languages, and to pick up odd bits and pieces of others.
 Languages spoken in the group have included English, Welsh, Cornish, French, German, Dutch, Finnish, Icelandic, Irish, Mandarin Chinese, Portuguese and Spanish.